-Just boiling water can be accomplished with minimal gear or with an integrated system like the Jetboil (on which more later).
+I ask because boiling water alone can be accomplished with minimal gear or with an integrated system like the Jetboil (on which more later).

 But if you do want to do proper cookery (see Tara Alan’s excellent Bike.
 Camp.
-Cook* ebook to see what I mean by this), you’ll need a versatile, adjustable stove or stoves; lots more pots, pans and utensils; and perhaps even a folding sink!
+Cook* ebook to see what I mean by this), you’ll need a versatile and adjustable stove; lots more pots, pans and utensils; and perhaps even a folding sink!

 So think about what’s going to be important to you on your cycle tour or bikepacking trip: quick and simple fuel; or slow, tasty and varied meals.

 Equipment for proper cookery also affects your luggage setup.
 Fully-loaded riders with big panniers and lots of rack space will have more options than ultralight bikepackers.

 Question 3: How Many Mouths Are You Feeding?

 It might sound obvious, but more people means more food, bigger pots, and a more powerful stove to heat them.

 Just as domestic stoves have burners of different sizes, camping stoves are available with a range of different pot supports, flame spreaders and heat output ratings, from soloists boiling a mug of water to gourmet couples and groups spending hours preparing three-course meals with frying pans and steamers.

 It’s important to answer this question well, because it might not be possible to change your setup on the road.
 It’s also crucial to match your stove to the rest of your kitchen setup.
 A big pot on a wobbly top-mounted canister burner will not just be precarious: with lightweight tents or dry tinder around, it could be dangerous.

 So consider how much food you’ll be cooking on an average night, and how much flexibility you’d like when it comes to using pots and pans of different shapes and sizes.